 The nephrostomy tube may also have a locking system.
 This coils inside the kidney to keep the tube in place.
 The doctor connects the tube to a drainage bag outside the body, which collects the urine (pee).

 You may feel discomfort when the doctor is putting the nephrostomy tube into the kidney.
 Tell them if you have any pain or feel anxious.
 They can give you a painkiller through the cannula in your arm.

 You are looked after in a hospital ward and usually need to stay in bed for a few hours.
 The nurses will check the nephrostomy tube is draining urine (pee).
 They will also check your blood pressure, pulse and temperature.
 Sometimes the doctor may do a test to check the position of the tube in the kidney.
 This is done by injecting a dye called a contrast into the tube.
 This shows up on an x-ray.

 You may have some blood in your urine for about 2 days after the nephrostomy is put in.
 Blood in the urine is called haematuria.
 The area where the tube was put in may be uncomfortable.
 You will have regular painkillers.
 Any pain or discomfort usually gets better after about a week.

 Possible complications from having a nephrostomy

-The risk of having any complications from a nephrostomy is low.
-Possible complications are:
+The risk of complications from a nephrostomy is low.
+Possible complications include:

 - bleeding from the kidney

-Your nephrostomy tube will come out from the side of your back.
-The tube will be attached to a drainage bag.
-The bag is usually worn under your clothes and is strapped to your thigh.
+Your nephrostomy tube will be at the side of the back.
+The tube is attached to a drainage bag.
+You usually wear the bag under your clothes and strap it to the thigh.
 Or you may have a bag that sticks to the skin directly over the tube.